Hebrew Classes

 Hebrew Reading 102

-Using The First Hebrew Primer--The Adult Beginner's Path to Biblical Hebrew, 3rd Edition* (Simon, Resnikoff, Motzkin) as our textbook, students will learn to read and understand basic Biblical Hebrew.
-The focus is on vocabulary and grammar found in biblical texts.
+Using The First Hebrew Primer — The Adult Beginner’s Path to Biblical Hebrew, Third Edition as our textbook, students will continue working on reading and understanding basic biblical Hebrew, with a focus on vocabulary and grammar.
 Since much of our prayerbook comes from biblical texts, this course will also help you understand and gain fluency with Jewish prayer.
-The textbook uses stories (including fairy tales!), biblical quotes, and guided reading from the Book of Ruth to give plenty of Hebrew reading practice in context.
-Taught by Sharon Mills.
-Basic Hebrew decoding skills are required (knowing the vowels and consonants and feeling comfortable sounding out words).
-If you have taken Hebrew 101 and Hebrew 102 with Sharon, you are ready!
-If you have also taken Hebrew 103, you will reinforce what you have learned while learning new vocabulary and grammatical concepts.
-Click here to register.
+The textbook uses stories, quotes, and guided reading from the Book of Ruth to give plenty of Hebrew reading practice in context.
+Taught by Amy Ripps.

 Previously Held Classes